Howard, Dickinson lead No. 20 Michigan to 91-60 rout of Pitt - WHIZ News

 Michigan: The Wolverines showed its offense can get going even in the few minutes Dickinson sits.
 In the first half, Dickinson rested for around four minutes.
 It was during his break when the Wolverines expanded a one-point lead into a five-point margin, as others seamlessly made shots from inside the paint before the Wolverines missed seven of their final eight shots and settled for a six-point halftime lead.

 Pittsburgh: John Hugley IV experienced mixed results in his season debut after missing the first two games with a knee injury.
 In 22 minutes, Hugley scored nine points, but also struggled on the glass, finishing with one rebound.
+“I thought he did some good things,” Capel said.
+“It was good to have him back out there.”
 Last season, Hugley started 30 of 31 games and averaged 14.7 points and 7.9 boards.

 UP NEXT: